DataOrigami/senate-tenants/README.md

 Senators of Canada enjoy a tenure-like position: guaranteed job security, high income and authority over legislation.
 Here we investigate the lifetimes of Senators seats, and see if we can piece together any details.

+### Data

+We have data from all 705 Senators, including the date their were appointed on, whom appointed them, there final date in office (if observed) and some other variables.
+All data has been scrapped without consent from [Wikipedia](http://en.wikipedia.org/wiki/Lists_of_Canadian_senators).

 ### Some important facts: